Roger & Brian Eno announce deluxe edition of ‘Mixing Colours’, share new track 'Manganese'

 As well as its digital release, the new material will be pressed onto a 12″ vinyl record, ‘Luminous’.
 This will arrive on August 14, with a 2-CD version following in October – you can pre-order your copy here.

-Though Brian Eno is well known as a pioneer of ambient music, his brother Roger has developed a career in the same genre, collaborating with the likes of Lou Reed, Beck and Jarvis Cocker throughout his career.
+Though Brian Eno is well known as a pioneer of ambient music, his brother Roger has worked in the same genre, collaborating with the likes of Lou Reed, Beck and Jarvis Cocker throughout his career.

 The Eno brothers have worked together before, notably on soundtracks for David Lynch’s Dune as well as Apollo.